sophiegoblin/sophiegoblin.github.io/index.md

 <span class="bold-number">2018</span><br>
 *Hayward Gallery, London*<br>
 **Tour Guide**<br><br>
-At Hayward I deliver engaging, exhibition specific art tours based on self initiated research.
-I lead 45 min tours for exhibitions [Lee Bul: Crashing](https://www.southbankcentre.co.uk/venues/hayward-gallery/past-exhibitions/lee-bul) curated by Stephanie Rosenthal, [Space Shifters](https://www.southbankcentre.co.uk/venues/hayward-gallery/past-exhibitions/space-shifters) curated by Cliff Lawson and [Kader Attia](https://www.southbankcentre.co.uk/venues/hayward-gallery/past-exhibitions/kader-attia) curated by Ralph Rugoff.
-My tour groups range from groups of architects, economics students, Sotheby’s international employees to any member of the public who happen to join.
+Hayward Gallery is a world-renowned contemporary art gallery and a landmark of brutalist architecture at Southbank Centre in London.
+I absorb and relay knowledge to the public about the artist, the cultural environment of each work and the curatorial direction for the exhibition and well as train other tour guides.
+I have delivered hour long tours for Lee Bul: Crashing, Space Shifters and Kader Attia: Museum of Emotion.
+I take round architects, university students, Sotheby’s employees and any member of the public.
+I was chosen for this position for my clear and adaptable public speaking skills, and my ability to ensure the visitor’s experience is kept to an extremely high standard.
 <br>
 <br>
 <br>
 <span class="bold-number">2018</span><br>
 *Hayward Gallery, London*<br>
 **Visitor Experience Host **<br><br>
-Hayward Gallery is a world-renowned contemporary art gallery and a landmark of brutalist architecture.
-The year-round exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world.
-The aim of my position is to be a world class expert and advocate of artistic knowledge for visitors on site.
-Seeking out conversations to have about the art with visitors.
+Hayward Gallery’s year-round exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world.
+As a Visitor Experience Host I am trained to be a world class expert and advocate of artistic knowledge for visitors on site, seeking out conversations to have about the art with visitors.
+I use active listening to discuss the exhibition.
+It’s through these conversations I help visitors, steak holders and potential funders access the exhibition in a unique and memorable way.
 <br>
 <br>